 You do not need to invest in massive, clunky cash registers to use Shopify POS.
 The system is designed around sleek, mobile-friendly hardware.

-• Card Readers: The Shopify Tap & Chip Card Reader allows you to accept contactless payments, EMV chips, and mobile wallets.
+- Card readers: The Shopify Tap & Chip Card Reader ($49) accepts contactless payments, EMV chips, and mobile wallets.

-• Barcode Scanners: 1D and 2D Bluetooth scanners to speed up the checkout process.
+- Barcode scanners: 1D and 2D Bluetooth scanners to speed up the checkout process (or wired via the new POS Hub).

 Pros and Cons of Shopify POS